Clockmender/My-AN-Nodes/README.md

 .../Blender/[version number]/scripts/addons/animation_nodes/nodes

 That new directory should contain an empty file named \_\_init\_\_.py - create this with any text editor or copy one from another AN directory.
-This can be downloaed from the top level directory as an option.
+This can be downloaded from the top level directory as an option.

 # COMMENTS